YikaiHao/DSC180_Webpage/index.md

 The classifier with highest accuracy will be chosen as the classifier of a specific model.
 As the result table shows, most classifiers will be SVM.
 However, the Node2vec model shows a preference on Gradient Boosting.

 ### Result Table
+As the tables show below, train accuracy, test accuracy, and F1 score are the values to evaluate the performance of the model.
+We also include False Positive and True Negative count to check which kind of error will the model make.
+The best performance is the original HinDroid model with AA kernel and SVM classifier, which achieves a test accuracy around 99% with only three benigns misrecognized as malwares.

 ### Research on misclassified applications
 After seeing the result, we do some research on the misrecognized applications.
 As the table shown, the original HinDroid model with metapath AA and classifier SVM only missed 3 applications.
 Those three applications are considered to be False Positive, which means that they should be benigns but identified as malwares.
 We select those 3 applications out and find that they are all in the category Random application.
 By checking the features used for malware detection and comparing it with the 25% - 75% range for both malwares and benigns, those applications are at the boundary of malwares and benigns.
 Therefore, it is reasonable for the classifier to misrecognizing those applications.
 In addition, as the Data Description section mentioned, random applications are selected randomly out of apkpure.
 There is a small possibility that those three applications are actually malwares.